Glossary

 - Program Benchmarks of Quality

-- A tool used by the Program Leadership Team to assess their status in the implementation of the elements needed to support implementation and scale-up of targeted practices.
+- A tool used by the Program Leadership Team to assess their status in the implementation of the elements needed to support implementation and scale-up of targeted practices across the program or targeted practices of the program as a whole.
 The Benchmarks of Quality are used to assess initial status, plan activities, and monitor progress through all stages of implementation.
-This tool comes in two versions: Benchmarks of Quality for Classroom-Based Programs and Benchmarks of Quality for Home-Visiting Programs
+This tool comes in two versions: Benchmarks of Quality for Classroom-Based Programs and Benchmarks of Quality for Home-Visiting Programs.

 - Program Leadership Team

-- A leadership team that is charged with ongoing guidance of program-wide implementation of the targeted practices in a program.
-This team includes administrators in the program and key stakeholders (e.g., practitioners, family members).
+- A Program Leadership Team is charged with ongoing guidance of program-wide implementation of the targeted practices in a program.
+This team includes administrators in the program and key partners (for example, practitioners, family members).
 Other key roles on the team include the practitioner coach and data coordinator.
-The leadership team meets monthly to discuss program needs and program-wide implementation progress and to review data.
+The leadership team meets monthly to discuss program needs and program-wide implementation progress, and to review data.

 - Program-Wide Implementation

-- Refers to a systematic effort to increase the number of communities and settings using the targeted practices with fidelity within the state so that more children and their families have ready access to effective interventions and supports.
+- Scale-up and Sustainability is a systematic effort to increase the number of communities and settings using the targeted practices with fidelity within the state so that more children and their families have ready access to effective interventions and supports.
 The State Leadership Team plans for and provides an expanded infrastructure to support additional programs to achieve full implementation.

 - State Leadership Team

-- A team of cross-agency state leaders and agency representatives who are responsible for planning and supervising all aspects of the initiative including funding, policy initiatives, evaluation and data-based decision making, training and program coaching, site selection, publicity, dissemination, scale-up, and sustainability.
+- A State Leadership Team is a team of cross-agency state leaders and agency representatives who are responsible for planning and supervising all aspects of the initiative including funding, policy initiatives, evaluation and data-based decision making, recruiting and training the network of Program Implementation Coaches, site selection, publicity, dissemination, scale-up, and sustainability.